 The studio approach affords ways of teaching beyond the lecture, seminar, or discussion.
 The classroom becomes a workspace.
-Studio pedagogy, in our program, emphasizes:
+Studio pedagogy, in our program, means:

 What makes writing studio pedagogy different from other kinds of classes?